Research Overview

 Multiphysics of Porous and Fractured Media

-Finite element method · Material point method · Phase-field models · Contact and interface mechanics · High-performance computing
+Finite element method (FEM) · Material point method (MPM) · Phase-field models · Fully coupled multiphysics solvers · Contact and interface mechanics · High-performance computing

-Hybrid approaches that integrate physical laws, constitutive structure, and data to enhance prediction, inference, and uncertainty quantification in geotechnical systems.
+We integrate physical laws, constitutive structure, and observational data through hybrid approaches that improve prediction, parameter inference, and model discovery in geomechanical systems.

 Sponsors